For every star on GitHub, we'll donate $2 to clean up our waterways. Star us now!

 We have found it best to deep dive into very focused work when we clear a company wide day for no meetings.
 Thus the birth of no meeting Friday, where we book no company calls.

 We pay competitively around the world in a combination of salary and equity.
 See our compensation handbook page for more details.

-We are pleased to be able to offer a 401k plan to US employees beginning in 2022.
+We are pleased to offer a 401k plan to US employees.
 In other countries, we defer to the Remote.com and localized standards.

 For those employed in the US: For all US employees we offer health, vision and dental coverage.
 See more on the details below.
 We cover 100% of health insurance coverage cost for employees and 50% of dependents.
 Additionally we cover 99% for Dental and Vision and 50% for dependants.
 We have a few plans employees can choose from.

 Meltano contributes separately to employees’ and dependents’ premiums:

 To change your benefits outside Meltano’s open enrollment period, you are required to have a qualifying reason or event such as a change in marital status, adding a dependent, loss of coverage, etc. Otherwise, you’ll have to wait until Meltano’s open enrollment to make changes.

 Qualified events will allow you to add dependents, waive coverage, or choose different health plans.